 The French ideal was to assimilate African subjects into French culture rather than preserve indigenous traditions.
-Africans were eligible to run for traditions the established office and even serve in the French National Assembly in Paris.
-A few were customs of a people also appointed to high-powered positions in the colonial administration.
+Africans were eligible to run for office and even serve in the French National Assembly in Paris.
+A few were also appointed to high-powered positions in the colonial administration.